GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 Jones and Reinhard Prix where I completed by PhD in 2016 on [Timing variations in neutron stars: models, inference and their implications for gravitational waves](http://eprints.soton.ac.uk/401822/1/GregoryAshton_Thesis_WithLinks.pdf).
-Following this I held a postdoc position at the Albert Einstein Insitute, Hannover before moving in 2018 to Monash University in Australia to work as an Assistant Lecturer with [Paul Lasky](http://users.monash.edu.au/~plasky/).
+Following this I held a postdoc position at the Albert Einstein Institute, Hannover before moving in 2018 to Monash University in Australia to work as an Assistant Lecturer with [Paul Lasky](http://users.monash.edu.au/~plasky/).
 I then briefly joined the [Institute for Cosmology and Gravitation](http://www.icg.port.ac.uk/) (ICG) at the University of Portsmouth working with Laura Nuttall as a Research Fellow before taking up my current post.
 My research interest is the relativistic astrophysics of neutron stars and black holes.
 I am a member of the [LIGO Scientific Collaboration](http://www.ligo.org) and co-chair the Collaborations largest and most active observational science group, the [Compact Binary Group](https://dcc.ligo.org/LIGO-M1200248/public).